jasonburt/fledger/README.md

 ```

 ### Project Assessment
 Do an assessment scan of the project to see if its up to [OSS Standards](https://www.bestpractices.dev/en/criteria/0?details=true&rationale=true).
+You can copy the example file from this project.
 ```sh
 fledger build-project-assesment openSSFBestPractices
 ```